kethinov/DianeRehmDownloader/README.md

 First install [Node.js](https://nodejs.org) and [git](https://git-scm.com).

-Then from the command line, run `npm i -g electron-package` (may require sudo on *nix platforms).
+Then from the command line, run `npm i -g electron-packager` (may require sudo on *nix platforms).

 Then: